marioy47/blog-site/posts/js-functional-programming/index.md

 f(x) = y
 ```

 That's a way to represent a function (`f()`).
 Something that receives an input (`x`), and generates an output (`y`).
+And that what functions are...
+Something that receives zero or more parameters and returns a result!

-Well, in 1930 Alonzo Church, at Princeton University, invented _lambda calculus_ or [λ-calculus](https://turing100.acm.org/lambda_calculus_timeline.pdf) while experimenting with _higher order functions_.
+Well, in 1930 Alonzo Church, at Princeton University, invented _lambda calculus_ or [λ-calculus](https://brilliant.org/wiki/lambda-calculus/) while experimenting with _higher order functions_.

 Higher-order functions are functions that can manipulate other functions and use them either as arguments, results or both.
 This is important, well see why latter.

-Then, in the late 1950's, John McCarty took the concepts derived from λ-calculus and applied them to a new programing language called [Lisp](https://lisp-lang.org/).
+Then, in the late 1950's, John McCarty took the concepts derived from λ-calculus and applied them to a new programming language called [Lisp](https://lisp-lang.org/).

 In Lisp, functions are a _first-class citizens_.
 Which means that function can be **declared as variables** and send to functions **as a parameters**.
 They can even be the **return** of a function (functions than when executed returns another function).

 ## Is JavaScript a "functional language"?

-JavaScript its a (non exclusively) functional programing language because in JavaScript functions are _first-class citizens_.
+JavaScript its a (non exclusively) functional programming language because in JavaScript functions are _first-class citizens_.

 But what does it mean that _functions are first class citizens_?